| |

-North America conjures up images of cacti, but there are many other succulent plants to be found there.
+North America conjures up thoughts of cacti, but there are many other succulent plants to be found there.
 The most obvious are the succulent monocotyledons (Agavaceae, Nolinaceae).
 Some of these can grow to be too large to fit into a small collection.
-Agaves have a habit of flowering through the greenhouse roof, which may explain why many growers ignore such attractive plants.
-However, some Yuccas are sufficiently hardy to tolerate cold-wet winters, while others suit Mediterranean and dry tropical climates.
+Agaves have a habit of flowering through the greenhouse roof, which may explain why many growers ignore these attractive succulents.
+Some Yuccas are sufficiently hardy to tolerate cold-wet winters, while others suit Mediterranean and dry tropical climates.

 |